What is Conflict in a Story and How to Write One in 8 Steps

 Examples of Conflict in a Story

-Now that we are aware of the different types of conflict in literature and how to create one, let’s explore how this knowledge can apply to real-world media.
+Now that we know how to write good conflict, let’s examine how different types of media make use of it.
 Here are some examples of popular stories making use of conflict and what you can learn from them in practice.

 1. Short Stories/Novellas